BurlingtonCodeAcademy/timers-workshop/README.md

-## Overview
+### Overview

-A workshop dedicated to understanding the `setTimeout` and `setInterval` methods via DOM manipulation in the browser.
+Workshop dedicated to broadening knowledge of timer methods in Javascript.
+You will create two different timers utilizing `setTimeout` and `setInterval` to compare and contrast their functionality and see this functionality occur in the browser via DOM scripting.

+To begin, open `timers.js` and follow the scaffolded instructions.
+All of the CSS for this workshop is provided as boilerplate.

-## Objective
+### Objective

-Display two different timers with two different sets of behavior in the browser.
+A webpage that contains two sets of buttons.
+One set controls a `Timeout` timer and the other set controls an `Interval` timer.

-## Topics
+### Topics

-> - Javascript timing methods
+> - Two main Javascript timing methods
-> - DOM manipulation
+> - DOM scripting

-## Prior Knowledge
+### Prior Knowledge

-> - Variables
-> - Functions
-> - Basic Syntax
+> - Basic Javascript
-> - Terminal Usage
+> - DOM scripting

-## Instructions

-### Syntax Examples
+### Context

-#### setTimeoutSyntax:

-`variableTimeout = setTimeout((props) => { what happens after delay }, milliseconds it delays)`
+There are two key differences between `setTimeout` and `setInterval`. `setTimeout` is a method that _executes a function once_ after a delay defined in milliseconds by the programmer. `setInterval` is a method that _executes a function repeatedly_ after a delay defined in milliseconds by the programmer.
+Both come with pair methods `clearTimeout` and `clearInterval` that can be used to cancel the timer based on a series of logical conditions.

+Speaking generally, `setInterval` is the more rich timing method; it also requires more logic to behave as expected.

 #### setInterval Syntax:

 `variableInterval = setInterval((props) => { what happens every function call }, milliseconds between function calls)`

-#### clearTimeout and clearInterval:
+`clearInterval(variableInterval)`

+#### setTimeout Syntax:

+`variableTimeout = setTimeout((props) => { what happens at time out}, milliseconds until time out)`

-`clearTimeout(variableTimeout)` or `clearInterval(variableInterval)`
+`clearTimeout(variableTimeout)`

-A detailed list of steps that the student should follow, in narrative form, or combined code and narrative form.

-Avoid providing direct answers in the steps, but do hint at the answer and provide empty code or comments for the students to fill in.

-These steps should be more prescriptive at the start, and become less prescriptive as the student progresses through the workshop towards more the more advanced challenges.

-Leave a challenge or two at the end with zero hints or guidance to see if the students can go beyond the workshop, and achieve something advanced on their own.
-Keep these challenges optional, and keep their difficulty within the confines of a competent student's abilities.

-## Additional Resources
+### Additional Resources

 - [Modern Javascript's Scheduling Article](https://javascript.info/settimeout-setinterval)
 - [Freecodecamp's Javascript Timing Events Article](https://www.freecodecamp.org/news/javascript-timing-events-settimeout-and-setinterval/)